mangushev/mtad-gat/README.md

 5. Use my another repository EVT_POT to calculate threshold. inference_score.csv is an input for that

-6. Use notebook to grath inference_score.csv, initial threshold, POT and Best threshold.
+6. Adjust and use jupyter notebook to grath inference_score.csv, initial threshold, POT and Best threshold.
 Adjust those values in the notebook

 Anomaly Evaluation